huggingface/dataset-viewer/README.md

 ### /valid

 > Give the list of the valid datasets.
-A dataset is considered valid if `/splits` and `/rows` for all the splits return a valid response.
+Here, a dataset is considered valid if `/splits` returns a valid response, and if `/rows` returns a valid response for _at least one split_.
 Note that stalled cache entries are considered valid.

 Example: https://datasets-preview.huggingface.tech/valid